 These cryptic allusions to 515 in Variation XIII are hardly coincidental.
 The twenty-second measure of Variation XIII is measure 515 of the Enigma Variations.
 The appearance of that measure number in Variation XIII reinforces the conclusion Elgar’s other coded references to 515 were calculated.
 It is remarkable that Variation XIII is 51 measures in length.
 The concluding melody note in the Clarinet I part is D, the fifth of the G major scale.
 Pairing the fifty-first measure with the fifth of the G major scale encodes yet another 515.

 On the original sketch, Elgar identified Variation XIII with a capital “L”.
 In later life he appended it with the letters “ML” to form “LML”.
 By excluding the extra zeros, the Roman numeral conversion of “LML” just so happens to produce 515.

 L = 50M = 1000L = 50

 Besides augmenting the arsenal of the 515 Ciphers, the addition of “ML” to the original “L” also hints at the initials for the composer of the covert principal Theme: Martin Luther.

 It has been observed Elgar encodes the number 515 in various forms at the beginning and end of Variation XIII.
 That mystical number appears in the decryption of the Dominant-Tonic-Dominant (5-1-5) Cipher found in the Mendelssohn fragments in Variation XIII.
 As a final tribute to that special number, he does so two more times in the title for Variation XIV (E. D. U.).
-Combining “XIV” with Elgar’s German initials (E. D. U. from Eduard) permit the formation of “DUX” and “EIV”.
+Combining “XIV” with Elgar’s German initials (E. D. U. from Eduard) permits the formation of “DUX” and “EIV”.
 In Latin, the word dux means leader, a character trait of Dante’s prophesied Savior.
 The letters U and V are equivalent in Latin, so the Roman numeral value of “DUX” as “DXV” is 515.
 The three remaining letters – “EIV” – are yet another coded version of 515 because E is the fifth letter of the alphabet, I is the Roman numeral for 1, and V for 5.